 10.4.
 Dissemination format - microdata access

 Due to national regulation Statistics Austria has to provide microdata results in case of a specific request by selected scientific organisations.
 Therefore, information on the questionnaire, indicators and codes are provided to the public via the website of Statistics Austria.
-The dissemination of microdata will be checked in case of a specific data request and it will meet the quality requirements regarding confidentiality and flagging specified in the Regulation (EC) No 223/2009 on European statistics.
+The dissemination of microdata is checked for each data request to ensure that it meets the quality requirements regarding confidentiality and flagging specified in the Regulation (EC) No 223/2009 on European statistics.

 10.5.
 Dissemination format - other